wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 nothing perceivable is real.
 Activity is not action.
 Action is hidden, unknown, unknowable.
 You can only know the fruit.

-**Q:**&ensp;Is not God the all-doër?
+**Q:**&ensp;Is not God the all-doer?

-**M:**&ensp;Why do you bring in an outer doër?
-The world recreätes itself out of itself.
+**M:**&ensp;Why do you bring in an outer doer?
+The world recreates itself out of itself.
 It is an endless process, the transitory begetting the transitory.
-It is your ego that makes you think that there must be a doër.
-You creäte a God in your own image, however dismal the image.
+It is your ego that makes you think that there must be a doer.
+You create a God in your own image, however dismal the image.
 Through the film of your mind you project a world and also a God to give it cause and purpose.
 It is all imagination — step out of it.